Coffee Equipment Maintenance in San Francisco CA: Complete Guide 2026

 Can I use a water filter to reduce scale buildup?

 Yes, installing a whole-machine water filter is one of the best investments.
 In San Francisco, a high-quality filter (like Everpure or Culligan) can reduce scale by 90% and improve taste.
-However, regular maintenance is still necessary for the machine's internal components.
+However, regular maintenance is still necessary for the machine's internal components, as filters don't catch everything.

 How do I choose a coffee equipment maintenance provider in San Francisco?